 Lorri Wilke, M.Ed is a professionally certified educational therapist offering hope to struggling learners through Educational Therapy, as well as early intervention (Search & Teach) for young learners before they experience the frustration of learning failure.

 Lorri Wilke serves students in Joliet, Plainfield, New Lenox, Shorewood, Channahon, Minooka, and the surrounding areas.
+In certain situations, tele-therapy is possible.
+This means that therapy is provided via the internet in my e-office.

 Learning is a dynamic, interactive process.
 For many, it is plain hard work and frustration.
 When the tools for learning are not readily accessible, both students and teachers can become discouraged.
 Can effective tools be provided?
 Much depends on the philosophy that supports the intervention.
 As an educational therapist, I believe that the answer is YES!